My publications are available from the University of Kent's Academic Repository.

 - identity security and privacy risks in cyberspace (this also considers areas such as open-source intelligence);

 - detection of fake news and rumours (or conversely, trustworthy content) on social media; and

 - corporate security in light of new forms of technology (e.g., IoT, wearables and cyber-insurance)

 If you are interested in studying for a PhD in any of the topics above, please drop me a line.

-- Webb, H., Nurse, J.R.C., Bezuidenhout, L. and Jirotka, M., "Lab Hackathons to Overcome Laboratory Equipment Shortages in Africa: Opportunities and Challenges", in CHI Conference Extended Abstracts on Human Factors in Computing Systems.
+- Webb, H., Nurse, J.R.C., Bezuidenhout, L. and Jirotka, M., "Lab Hackathons to Overcome Laboratory Equipment Shortages in Africa: Opportunities and Challenges", in ACM CHI Conference Extended Abstracts on Human Factors in Computing Systems.
 2019.
-ACM. (upcoming) Link
+ACM.
+Link.

 - Agrafiotis, I., Nurse, J.R.C., Goldsmith, M., Creese, S. and Upton, D., "A taxonomy of cyber-harms: Defining the impacts of cyber-attacks and understanding how they propagate", in Journal of Cybersecurity, volume 4, number 1, 2018.
 OUP.
 10.1093/cybsec/tyy006.

 - Nurse, J.R.C., "Cybercrime and You: How Criminals Attack and the Human Factors That They Seek to Exploit", In: Attrill-Smith, A., Fullwood, C., Keep, M. and Kuss, D.J., eds.
 The Oxford Handbook of Cyberpsychology.
 2018.
 Oxford University Press.
 10.1093/oxfordhb/9780198812746.013.35.